Skip to main content

 Learn about Disclosure Generator

-TRAIGA requires organizations to maintain a structured log of AI incidents — instances where an AI system caused or risked causing unintended harm, produced a discriminatory outcome, failed in a material way, or was used outside its approved scope.
+TRAIGA does not require private deployers to report AI incidents to a regulator within a set timeframe — there is no statutory incident-reporting regime for private companies.
+We still recommend maintaining a structured internal log of incidents where a system caused or risked unintended harm, produced a discriminatory outcome, failed materially, or was used outside its approved scope.

 Incident Log